Skip to Content

 Indoor Bikes are Expensive

-On the other end of the spectrum lie the premium indoor bikes, with brands like Peloton leading the charge.
-These machines are often priced around $1500-$2000.
-These bikes provide an immersive experience, complete with large touchscreen displays, live classes, detailed performance metrics, and more.
-Keep in mind that these models often have a monthly subscription fee for the online classes.
+Premium indoor bikes, like Peloton, can get very expensive.
+Expect to spend around $1500-$2000.
+These bikes offer large touchscreen displays, live classes, detailed performance metrics, and more.
+These models often have a monthly subscription fee for the online classes.

 It’s Not a Full-Body Workout

-If you’re looking for a full-body workout, you’ll have to supplement indoor cycling with some upper-body and core exercises.
-You’ll want to do some exercises that target the arms, chest, back, and abdominal muscles.
-This could involve integrating free weights, resistance bands, or body-weight exercises like push-ups and planks into your fitness regimen.
+If you’re looking for a full-body workout, you’ll want to do some exercises that target the arms, chest, back, and abdominal muscles.
+For example, you could use free weights, resistance bands, or do body-weight exercises like push-ups and planks.

 Types of Stationary Bicycles

 There are three different types of indoor cycling bikes including upright bikes, elliptical machines, and recumbent bikes.
-Each offers its own benefits and drawbacks.
-Many gyms have all three so you can try them all out and see what you like.
 In the following sections, I’ll outline each.

 Upright Bikes

-The upright bike is probably the most popular type of stationary bike.
-These bikes closely resemble traditional road bikes in terms of design and ride posture.
-With a seat positioned directly over the pedals and handlebars at seat level, they offer riders an authentic cycling experience.
-This design allows you to sit and pedal or stand and pedal to mimic uphill cycling.
+Upright bikes are probably the most popular type of stationary bike.
+They are designed to offer the same ride position as road bikes.
+The seat is positioned directly over the pedals and the handlebars are at seat level.
+This design allows you to sit and pedal or stand and pedal.

 Upright bikes can give you a great cardio workout.
 They’re also great for strength training the legs and core.
-Most spin classes use upright bikes for these reasons.
+They also have a familiar ride feel if you’re used to road biking.
+Most spin classes use upright bikes.

-While these bikes offer an authentic cycling feel, they can be challenging for those with back issues due to the forward-leaning ride position.
-This position can also put too much pressure on your hands and wrists, which can lead to discomfort.
-Moreover, compared to their recumbent counterparts, some users might find the saddle less comfortable during extended rides.
+These bikes can be uncomfortable for those with back issues due to the forward-leaning ride position.
+This position can also put too much pressure on your hands and wrists because your arms have to support part of your body weight.
+The saddle can also be uncomfortable for long rides.

 Recumbent Bicycles

-A recumbent bike features a laid-back seating position with a chair-like seat and a backrest, positioning the rider’s legs forward and parallel to the ground.
-The pedals sit out in front, enabling the user to pedal in a horizontal plane rather than the vertical motion associated with traditional bikes.
+Recumbent bikes feature a laid-back seating position with a chair-like seat and a backrest.
+When you ride, your legs extend forward parallel to the ground.
+The pedals sit out in front.

 Air Bikes